 Methodological research has made advances on this challenge (see here, here, and here); and those tools for examining endogenous subgroup impacts are being applied in evaluations to improve the evidence base regarding those what works best for whom kinds of questions.
 Approaches for analyzing program effects on endogenous subgroups include principal stratification, Analysis of Symmetrically-Predicted Endogenous Subgroups (ASPES), and extensions of these leveraging machine learning tools (an early example in the literature is here).

-These two articles are parts of a larger effort to advance evaluation methodology and improve the tools that evaluators use to assess the effectiveness of programs.
-Informed program and policy decisions are driven both by evidence of the average treatment effect and evidence of how impacts vary across different groups.
+Program and policy decisions are informed both by evidence of the average treatment effect and of how impacts vary across groups.
 An overall negative or null finding may mask large favorable impacts to some subgroups and correspondingly large negative impacts for some other subgroup.
-These types of subgroup analyses can thus provide critical information to support program improvement and the refinement of policy.
-Strengthening the tools with which we might illuminate the black box of endogenous subgroups helps evaluators get beyond does it work, to the important questions of “for whom” and “under what circumstances” does it.
-Answers to these questions are help to support smarter policy and build more effective programs.
+These types of subgroup analyses can provide critical information to support program improvement and the refinement of policy, strengthening the tools with which we might gain insights into those important questions of “for whom” and “under what circumstances” programs work.